coilcoin/coil/README.md

 Next, go in to `coil.py` and uncomment like 23, and then comment lines 19 & 20.
 These lines are only available to the creator, who has the `wallet.pem` file (mainly for testing purposes).

+## Notes from the Developer
+If you look into the source code, you may be surprised by some "design" decisions.
+Firstly, wallets (yes private keys) are stored by the server.
+This is purely for development.
+Once the node software is functioning, server-stored wallets will be removed and a seperate wallet program will be instated.

 ## Dependencies
 * Python 3.6 (only tested with Ubuntu 17.10)
 * aiohttp